AIC3BancodoTempo/banco_tempo_app/README.md

 - assets
     - logo -> logo do banco do tempo
-    - images -> imagens disponíveis no aplicativo
+    - images -> imagens disponíveis no aplicativo.